To reflect on OUTA’s journey and its funding model since inception in early 2012

-Initially OUTA focused purely on halting or reversing the Gauteng etoll decision, which took place over the first three years between the period of March 2012 and February 2016.
+Initially OUTA’s work was focused purely on halting or reversing the Gauteng eToll decision, which took place over the first four years between the period of March 2012 and February 2016.
 This was when the organisation was known as the Opposition to Urban Tolling Alliance (OUTA).

-During the first year of intensive litigation (March 2012 to Feb 2013), OUTA was largely funded by big business organisations and galvanised the interests of five business organisations (SAVRALA, RMI, SATSA, QASA, and SANCU), who agreed to drive and fund the litigation cases that unfolded.
-Of the R5,6m raised in the first year, 80% was funded by big business and 20% from individuals.
-By December 2012, Government had placed pressure on OUTA’s big business funders to stop backing OUTA, which in turn left the organisation relatively dry with a massive legal bill to settle.
+During the first year of intensive litigation (March 2012 to Feb 2013), OUTA was largely funded by big business members of the SA Vehicle Renting and Leasing Association (SAVRALA), and a number of other NGO / Industry Associations (RMI, SATSA, QASA, and SANCU).
+It was these five entities that gave rise to OUTA’s formation and who agreed to drive and fund the litigation cases that unfolded.
+Of the R5,6m raised in the first year ending February 2013, 80% was funded by big business and 20% from individuals.
+By December 2012, Government had placed pressure on OUTA’s big business funders (the car rental holding companies) to stop backing the civil action organisation, which in turn left the organisation relatively high and dry with a R3 million outstanding legal bill to settle.